 This is Sonya’s main attack.
 The 2nd hit is an overhead that leaves Sonya at -9 on block and can be punished by 8 frame or faster attacks.
 The final hit launches for a combo, but is punishable at -14 on block.
 Be careful when trying to punish the 2nd hit because if instead Sonya completes the string, then you’ll be launched.

 One of Sonya’s least-used strings.
 All hits can either be interrupted or Flawless Blocked.
 Use a 7 frame attack to interrupt in between the first 2 hits.
-The final hit is a low attack.
-To interrupt the final hit, use a poke or mid that is 9 frames or faster.
+The final hit is a low attack that will leave Sonya punishable at -20 on block.
 It can also be interrupted with by 9 frame attacks or faster.

-Similar to the above, this string is rarely used.
-The final hit of this string is an overhead which can be used as a mix-up with Sonya’s +,,+.
-This can be interrupted with any move that is 13 frames or faster.
-Additionally, it can be punished via Flawless Block and using an +.
+Another rarely used string.
+The final hit of this string is an overhead which can be used as a mix-up with Sonya’s +,,+ string.
+This can be interrupted with any attack that is 13 frames or faster.
+Additionally, it can be Flawless Blocked and punished with an +.
 After blocking Sonya’s +,, it’s best to use a poke as it will interrupt both Sonya’s overhead and low.

 This is a double-hitting low attack.
 Once blocked, Sonya will be punishable at -13.
 The 2nd hit can also be Flawless Blocked and punished with an +.

-The 2nd hit of this string is a mid attack, leaving Sonya safe at -4.
-However, it can be Flawless Blocked and punished with an +.
+The 2nd hit of this string is a mid attack, leaving Sonya safe at -4 on block.
+This can be Flawless Blocked and punished with an +.
 The final hit of this string is also safe at -5 but can be punished via Flawless Block.
 It should be noted that due to pushback, some characters’ Flawless Block Attacks will whiff, so it’s advised to Flawless Block the 2nd hit instead.

 Countering Bo Bash

 In general, Sonya doesn’t have very good range on her attacks.
-Outspacing her is ideal while staying outside of her Bo Bash (+) range.
-Sonya’s + is a high attack, which means it will lose to pokes.
-By mashing out pokes, you will be able to attack while simultaneously avoiding her +.
-Poking with a + is especially good here due to its long range.
-If you predict that Sonya will use +, another option is to duck underneath it and quickly punish with a jab.
-While this is mainly done on a read and requires precise timing but will reward a full combo punish.
+It’s ideal to focus on outspacing her while staying outside of her Bo Bash (+) range.
+Since her + is a high attack, it will lose to pokes.
+By throwing out pokes, you will be able to attack while simultaneously avoiding her main string.
+If you predict that Sonya will use her +, another option is to duck underneath it and quickly punish with a jab.
+While this is mainly done on a read and requires precise timing, it will reward a full combo punish.

 Sonya’s main mix-up comes from her +,, and +,.
 The 2nd hit of her +,, is an overhead, while the 2nd hit of her +, is a low.
 Since both the overhead and low hit near the same time, you must guess whether to block standing or crouching.
-By blocking Sonya’s mix-up correctly, you will be able to punish both options.
-Most times, it’s best to block high because +,, launches for a combo while +, will only deal 14-19% damage.
+By blocking Sonya’s mix-up correctly however, you will be able to punish both options.
+Most times it’s best to block high because the overhead launches for a combo while the low will only deal little damage.
 Once the overhead is blocked, Sonya will be punishable at -14.
 After blocking the low, make sure to continue blocking low because it will usually be followed with her Leg Breaker move which is a low attack.
 Once blocked, Sonya will be punishable at is -19.

-Sonya can also use her ,, string as a low mix-up with +,.
-Because the low in ,, hits faster than the overhead, it’s important to always block low first and only block high on reaction in case she uses her +,.
+Sonya may also use her ,, string as a low mix-up with the overhead.
+Because the low in this string hits earlier than the overhead, it’s important to always block low first and only block high on reaction in case she uses her +,.
 While this string is safe at -5 on block, it is easier to defend against than her +,.

 Punishing Energy Rings

-Instead of finishing the +,, string, Sonya can opt to cancel the +, into Energy Rings.
-If Amplified, she will shoot an additional Energy Ring which is -4 on block.
-Some characters will be able to punish this by ducking underneath the 1st Energy Ring and quickly using a jab before the 2nd one comes out.
-However, if you are ducking and she uses +,,, then you will be launched by the final hit.
-Because of this, you must predict whether she will cancel it into the Energy Rings or finish the string in order to punish.
+Instead of finishing the +,, string, Sonya can opt to cancel the 2nd hit into her Energy Rings move.
+When Amplified, Sonya will shoot an additional Energy Ring which will leave her safe at -4 on block.
+Certain characters will be able to punish this by ducking underneath the 1st Energy Ring and quickly using a jab before the 2nd ring comes out.
+However, if you are ducking and she completes the +,, string, then you will be launched by the final hit.
+Because of this, you must predict whether she will cancel the overhead into the Energy Rings or finish the string in order to punish.

 If using a character that cannot duck underneath the Energy Ring but has a 7 frame attack, then continue blocking.
-If Sonya Amplifies the Energy Ring, it can be interrupted by 6 or 7 frame attacks.
-This is a much safer option than ducking because if she uses +,,, then you will block it and be able to punish while also being able to interrupt the Energy Rings.
+If Sonya Amplifies the Energy Ring, it can be interrupted by 7 frame attacks or faster.
+This is a much safer option than ducking because if she completes the string, then you will block it and be able to punish while also being able to interrupt the Energy Rings.

-If using a character that does not have a 7 frame jab, then you will be able to punish by Flawless Blocking the Amplified Energy Ring.
+If using a character that does not have a 7 frame attack, then you will also be able to punish by Flawless Blocking the Amplified Energy Ring.
 This is especially useful if you react too late to punish Sonya through the previous methods.

 Energy Ring Cancel

-If Sonya has the Energy Rings Charge ability equipped, she has the option to cancel out of the Amplified Energy Ring.
-This allows her to combo off of her +, in the corner by cancelling out of it and using +,, afterwards.
-This can be punished by ducking underneath the 1st Energy Ring.
-Keep in mind that Sonya can also cancel the +, into a Special Move such as Leg Breaker which will counter your attempt at ducking, however this will only deal minimal damage.
+If Sonya has the Energy Rings Charge ability equipped, she has the option to delay and cancel out of the Amplified Energy Ring.
+This allows her to combo off of her +, in the corner by cancelling out of it and following up with her +,,.
+This can be punished by ducking underneath the 1st Energy Ring then interrupting the cancel.
+Keep in mind that Sonya can also cancel the low into a Special Move such as her Leg Breaker which will counter your attempt at ducking, however this will deal minimal damage.